QuanhanSun/Nogiza_Scrapy/README.md

-The python crawler for saitoyuuri's blog on the offical website.
+The python scrapy for saitoyuuri's blog on the offical website.